TomatenKuchenDEV/docs/docs/customroles.md

 ### `color` {#cmd-color}

+<Command name="customrole color" slash="color:New color" message="<New color>"></Command>

 Changes the color of the customrole.

-- color: The color of the customrole.
 If no color is specified, the color is removed.

 ### `icon` {#cmd-icon}